Corporate Governance

 The basic mission of the Board of Directors is to put in place an appropriate corporate governance system and to implement this so as to achieve sustainable growth for the Company and enhance its enterprise value.

 The Board Rules stipulate that basic management strategy and management plans are important items for deliberation, and following discussions that are unrestricted, robust and constructive, the Board will make appropriate decisions.
-Moreover, to ensure transparency and fairness in management, the Company will ensure timely disclosure and systems for internal control and risk management.
+Moreover, to ensure transparency and fairness in management, the Company will maintain systems for timely disclosure, internal control and risk management.
 At the same time, the Audit Committee, in cooperation with the Internal Audit Department, will successively provide appropriate audits and opinions on management.

 (5) Dialogue with shareholders